-Location 1.4 was at the second floor party wall and both horizontal and vertical cavity barriers were identified.
+Location 1.4 was intended to be a survey of a compartment line but both horizontal and vertical cavity barriers were identified.
 The cavity barriers at floor level sat between the aluminium rails (i.e. they were not continuous) and the vertical cavity barrier sat on the party wall between flats.